hbctraining/Intro-to-ChIPseq-flipped/lessons/06_peak_calling_macs.md

 *Image source: [Wilbanks and Faccioti, PLoS One 2010](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0011471)*

+A common question is how do we navigate the myriad of options for peak calling, and how do we determine which is best for our data?
+A study by [Wilbanks & Facciotti (2010).
+PLoS ONE](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0011471), conducted an evaluation of algorithm performance in ChIP-Seq peak detection of 12 different peak callers.
+The conclusion was that while there was some consensus among them, the number of peaks identified by each was highly variable.
+A commonly used tool for identifying binding sites is named [Model-based Analysis of ChIP-seq (MACS)](https://github.com/taoliu/MACS), and is what we will be using in this workshop.

 ### CUT&RUN
 While standard ChIP-seq peak callers like MACS2 are commonly used for calling peaks from CUT&RUN data, there are concerns that **the low read depths and low background levels can render standard peak callers vulnerable to increased false postives**.
 For example, with a sparse background read distribution if there is any spurious background observed it could be identifed as a peak.
 To address this, the **Henikoff group has developed a tool called [SEACR](https://epigeneticsandchromatin.biomedcentral.com/articles/10.1186/s13072-019-0287-4) (Sparse Enrichment Analysis for CUT&RUN)** which provides an analysis strategy that uses the global distribution of background signal to calibrate a simple threshold for peak calling.